IIRAI/kuka_interface/iliad_manipulation_demo/Trajectory/trajectory/iliad_test/README.md

     roslaunch dual_manipulation_gui gui_ctrl_matlab.launch

 Then run the `iliad_main.m`, each cell separately and follow the instruction.

+NOTE: in case you want to send the robot to the home position without using reverse priority use the command

+    rosrun kuka_interface_pkg homing